 Though it has never occurred to me to write a poem, I have thought about writing a blog post.
 To do something.
 Others write books.
 Some write novels.
 Some form NGO’s.
 Still others plan technology projects that never launch.
 The violent headlines, the gory pictures, the death counts – they keep coming.

-I do believe that community investment – rather than more militarization – is the right strategy in Juarez, but recent protests there reveal the importance of increased accountability and of putting an end to the impunity afforded to the powerful and corrupt.
+I do believe that community investment – rather than more militarization – is the right strategy in Juarez, but recent protests reveal the importance of increased accountability and of putting an end to the impunity afforded to the powerful and corrupt.

 Next month I will be speaking on a panel at SXSW about social media, journalism, and violence in Mexico.
 Also speaking are Judith Torrea, an incredible independent Spanish journalist in Juarez; Gabriela Warkentin, professor of communication at Ibero and director of my favorite Mexico City radio station; Amy Schmitz Weiss of San Diego State University; and Javier Garza, director of El Siglo de Torreón.